hebamahmoudj/memoryGame/README.md

 * if they are the same symbol both cards will flips  over .
 * if not the same they will flips down .
 * the player will win if he flips all the pair cards which every two have the same symbols.
+# How to Run the game :
+1- clone the reposotory.
+2- open index.html with any browser.